bendalab/plottools/docs/structure.md

 part does the actual plotting.
 If you manage to separate content from design (more on this below), then these functions for the actual plotting are usually simple and sweet.
 Everybody can comprehend what is going on.
-The function - the plot - can be easily re-used in a different context.
+The function - the plot - can be easily reused in a different context.

 Alternatively we could have called `load_data()` outside the